Pato-99/RPi-stepper-motor-controller/README.md

 * absolute - if True it will move to absolute zero otherwise to relative zero

-* vebrose - if True it will print to command prompt
+* verbose - if True it will print to command prompt

 ```python